 Embedded Software by applying environmental stress in order to (i) deactivate or modify security features or functionality of the TOE' hardware or to (ii) circumvent, deactivate or modify security functions of the TOE's Embedded Software.
 This may be achieved e.g. by operating the travel document outside the normal operating conditions, exploiting errors in the travel document's Embedded Software or misusing administrative functions.
 To exploit these vulnerabilities an attacker needs information about the functional operation.

-Threat agent: having high attack potential, being in possession of one or more legitimate travel documents, having information about the functional operation of the travel document, confidentiality of User Data and TSF-data of the travel document
+having high attack potential, being in possession of one or more legitimate travel Threat agent:

+documents, having information about the functional operation

-Asset: integrity and authenticity of the travel document, availability of the functionality
+integrity and authenticity of the travel document, availability of the functionality Asset: